 My work has been published in, among many others, American Political Science Review, British Journal of Political Science, Comparative Political Studies, Journal of Politics, and World Politics.
-It has been recognized by leading grants and awards, including from the American Political Science Association and the Russell Sage Foundation.
-I have also written for and been featured in popular outlets such as The Washington Post and think tanks such as the Center for Global Development.
-Prior to my appointment at UNC Charlotte, I was a Postdoctoral Associate in the Jackson School of Global Affairs at Yale University.
-I received my joint Ph.D. in Politics and Social Policy from Princeton University.
-I can be reached at akustov [at] charlotte [dot] edu.
-You can find my CV here.
+It has been recognized by leading grants and awards, including from the Russell Sage Foundation, American Political Science Association, and Department of Defense Army Research Office.
+I have also written for and been featured in popular outlets such as the Washington Post, Financial Times, and Economist, as well as think tanks such as the Niskanen Center and Center for Global Development.

 Select Publications